kieranActicheck/kieranActicheck/README.md

-- 👋 Hi, I’m @kieranActicheck
+- 👋 Hi, I’m @kieranActicheck.

+> Note, this is my Acticheck work account and I am no longer working for Acticheck.

 <!---
 kieranActicheck/kieranActicheck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.